-- 3. Set the VOLUME for a comfortable listening level. - 4.
+- 1. Place CB-PA switch in CB position. - 2.
+Turn the set ON by rotating the VOLUME control upward, until a click is heard. - 3.
+Set the VOLUME for a comfortable listening level. - 4.
+Set the CHANNEL selector switch to the desired channel. - 5.
 Listen to the background noise from the speaker.
-Turn the SQUELCH control slowly clockwise, until the noise just disappears.
+Adjust the SQUELCH control slowly upward, until the noise just disappears.
 (No signal should be present.)
 Leave the control at this setting.
 The SQUELCH is now properly adjusted.
 The receiver will remain quiet until a signal is actually received.
-Do not advance the control too far, or some of the weaker signals will not be heard. - 5.
-Set the CHANNEL selector switch to the desired channel.
+Do not advance the control too far, or some of the weaker signals will not be heard.